HolgerJanz/RAMCART/README.md

 # RAMCART
 Atari XL Ramdisk for The!Cart

-RAMCART is a ramdisk driver for the Atari XL using the cartridge The!Cart and Atari DOS 2.5 and WORDMARK MyDOS 4.55 beta 4.
+RAMCART is a ramdisk driver for the Atari XL using the cartridge The!Cart and Atari DOS 2.5, WORDMARK MyDOS 4.55 beta 4 and SpartaDOS 3.x.
 The driver was developed using WUDSN IDE and MADS Cross Assembler.

 ---